Creamy sweet potato casserole with pecan and brown sugar streusel topping.

 I love sweet potato casserole.
 I believe I could eat this every single day.
 I also like the version with melted marshmallows on top, but this one is my favorite.
 The brown sugar topping sends it over the edge into the object of gluttonous fantasies.
 And the sweet potato part is so creamy and sweet, with just a hint of cinnamon…I swear, it’ll make you want to slap yo’ mama.
 Don’t do that though.
 Just eat some more.

 For this recipe, you’ll need 5-6 medium sized sweet potatoes, which you’ll roast in the oven for about an hour.
-Then add butter, salt, nutmeg, cinnamon, ginger, brown sugar, granulated sugar, vanilla, heavy cream, eggs, and orange juice.
+Then add butter, salt, nutmeg, cinnamon, ginger, brown sugar, granulated sugar, vanilla, heavy cream (or milk), eggs, and a little orange juice.
 See?
 Doesn’t that sound like a dessert?

 The topping consists of brown sugar, flour, pecans, butter, cinnamon, and a pinch of salt.
 Mix the dry ingredients together and then work in the chilled butter with your fingers.
 Then stir in the pecans and mix well.
 Then just sprinkle it over the sweet potatoes and bake.